 Who Can Adopt

 According to the state laws of adoption in Maryland, there is no minimum age to adopt.
-The state stature simply says “any adult may adopt,” but if prospective adoptive parents choose to work with a private agency the agency may have minimum age requirements.
+The state statute simply says “any adult may adopt,” but if prospective adoptive parents choose to work with a private agency the agency may have minimum age requirements.
 Singles and married couples are allowed to adopt, though, in Maryland, spouses must adopt jointly.
 There are no home residency requirements in Maryland.
 Families interested in pursuing an adoption from foster care must be at least 21 years old and have the financial means to support a child.
 Families choosing to adopt internationally will have their guidelines dictated by the child’s country of origin.
-Many international countries have minimum, and maximum, age requirements, as well as marital status, income, education, and health requirements.
+Many international countries have a minimum, and maximum, age requirements, as well as marital status, income, education, and health requirements.
 Before committing to a specific country program, families should be sure to check with their agency to make sure they qualify.

 The Home Study

 In Maryland, there are three different kinds of adoption possible.
-Adoptions may be completed independently, through a private agency, or through a public agency.
-Domestic adoption may be completed by any of the above, international adoption must be completed by a Hague accredited adoption service provider (so private agency), and adoption from foster care is typically completed by a public agency.
+Adoptions may be completed independently, through a private agency, or a public agency.
+Domestic adoption may be completed by any of the above, international adoptions must be completed by a Hague accredited adoption service provider (so private agency), and adoption from foster care is typically completed by a public agency.
 All three agencies have similar procedures to complete the adoption process.

 To begin, every family must complete a home study.
 A home study is essentially a compilation of documents, references, and letters designed to illustrate the kind of home life the prospective adoptive parents would provide.
 In addition to the standard home study documents, in Maryland, three personal references, a sanitary home approval, a fire safety approval, a criminal background check, Child Protective Services clearances, and a background check will be required.
 During the home study process in Maryland, at least four in-person interviews will be conducted by a state-licensed social worker.
 The purpose of these meetings is for the social worker to get to know the family and to discuss with the family what kind of child adoption (domestic, international, or from foster care) would be the best fit for their family.
 Social workers help families identify the age of the child they are interested in adopting as well as a family’s openness to adopting a child with special needs.

-Pre-adoption education parent classes are required but vary depending on what type of an adoption families choose.
+Pre-adoption education parent classes are required but vary depending on what type of adoption families choose.
 For domestic, there are no guidelines, but 20 hours is typically necessitated by agencies.
 Families choosing to adopt internationally must meet both state and Hague pre-adoption education guidelines.
 The Hague typically requests an additional 20 hours of pre-adoption training.
 These additional hours focus on adopting a child transracially and transculturally and go deeper into parenting a child from institutional care.
 Families adopting from foster care must attend a mandatory 27 hours of pre-service training.
-Like international adoption training, the focus of foster care training relates more specifically to children who have suffered trauma, loss, and may be struggling with attachment.
+Like international adoption training, the focus of foster care training relates more specifically to children who have suffered trauma, loss, and maybe struggling with attachment.